DollarStoreThor/Block-3/README.md

-# Block-3
+# UNIT-3

-My repository for block 3 of my fullstack AI and ML Course
+My repository for UNIT 3 of my fullstack AI and ML Course

 UNIT #3 : Applied Data Science with Python